 The project approach is designed as a welcoming gesture to Nashville’s visitors.
 The entirety of street frontage along the major corridor down to KVB is committed to pedestrian activity.
 Curb cuts have been relegated further into the block allowing for maximum flexibility with 12,000 square feet of retail space facing the street.
 The lobby of the luxury hotel is split level between the pedestrian entrance along KVB and the vehicular approach from Hermitage Avenue to the east.

-The project sits between 1st Avenue, historically Nashville’s industrial, gritty back-of-house that faces the river, and the shop-lined 2nd Avenue.
+The site is located between 1st Avenue, historically Nashville’s industrial, gritty back-of-house that faces the river, and the shop-lined 2nd Avenue.
 Architectural expression of the two hotels matches this duality with different fenestrations and materialities.
 The life-style brand hotel on 1st Avenue harkens to the historic context with a façade of rough stone and warm brick.
 Conversely, the luxury brand hotel features glass, metal panel and smooth stone.
 The hotel tower’s dynamic, twisting glass element gestures a “pulled back” moment to signify the curtain that is being drawn to reveal the stage of Nashville.